vanya-vasya/website-4-bird/SECURE-PROCESSOR_PAYMENT_VALIDATION.md

 - Credentials stored in environment variables

 ### 2. Webhook Signature Verification
-- All webhooks verified using Networx public key
+- All webhooks verified using Secure-Processor public key
 - Invalid signatures rejected

 ### 3. HTTPS Only